 Thank you to all who made a gift or pledge to the centennial capital campaign, Embracing a New Century.
 All but a few of the projects have been completed; now we turn our attention the campaign outreach commitment, 10 percent of the total funds received.

 The Garden of the Holy Spirit

 The Garden of the Holy Spirit, the memorial garden at St. Stephen’s Church, is intended as a place of tranquility, peace and natural beauty.
 Cremated remains of members of the parish and their families may be interred in the garden.
 Ashes are buried directly into the ground.
 Urns are not permitted.
-The current garden is under expansion as part of the 2015 capital campaign project.
+The garden was expanded as part of the 2015 capital campaign project.
 Arrangements for the interment of ashes in the Garden of the Holy Spirit are made through consultation with the rector.